sanjuthomas/kafka-connect-orientdb/README.md

 ```

 Please create the database in the OrientDB server in advance.
 The connector will not start if the database is not present.

+## Write Modes
+INSERT - Connector would assume that every message is a new document and ignore duplicate documents.
+UPSERT - Insert if new and update if the document already exist in the database.

 ## Tested Version
 |Name|Version|